 - Mekitsi: deep-fried dough served with cheese, sugar, or jam.

 - Kifli: sweet bread buns, usually filled with jam or nougat crème.

-Bread accompanies every Bulgarian meal and is unthinkable of starting to eat without it on the table.
+You’ll find it interesting to know that bread accompanies every Bulgarian meal.
+It is unthinkable to start eating without it on the table.
 Most commonly, white wheat bread is baked.
-There are several home-made types of bread you should definitely try:
+These are several home-made types of bread you should definitely try:

 - Parlenka: a small thin pita bread, baked on a stone plate.

 - Pitka: the typical pita bread, the size and the complexity of which may vary greatly.
 It is usually prepared for a holiday celebration.
 The decoration of the bread depends on the occasion.

 Beverages: You Should Accompany A Tasty Dish By The Right Drink

 Did you know that Bulgarian wine production has a long history, dating back to the Thracians?